-These fees are paid at rates which, after the Fund recovers the GST related to the payments, results in a cost to the Fund at the rates noted below.
+These fees are paid at rates which, after GST and related GST recoveries, results in a cost to the Fund at the rates noted below.

 Management fees

 Management fees at a rate of 1.09% per annum of the capital invested in the Fund are assessed and payable on a monthly basis.